cadsit/actors/README.md

 Running the program:
-   To build, run the 'build.sh' script at the top level.
-   The executable with be stored in the bin folder (./bin/actors)
+   To build, simply run `make` in the top level folder The executable with be stored in the bin folder (./bin/actors)

    To run from the top level, simply ./bin/actors with one command line argument, file,